 One reason for this location idea is to re-introduce large mammals to the Arctic tundra regions so that they can resume the gradual breaking down of the land’s thick layers of snow and ice that hold a myriad of whole organic materials.
 As the Earth’s temperature continues to rise, the Arctic permafrost gradually melts, releasing these organic materials into the air once more, resulting in a large carbon emission that will increase the dangerous greenhouse gases damaging the Earth’s atmosphere.

-These hybrid elephant mammoths are also meant to hopefully help stimulate the endangered Asian elephant’s population by introducing a species of elephant that is similar enough genetically to reproduce with non-genetically engineered elephants.
-Further, since these new elephant mammoths will be instilled with a tendency for smaller tusks or no tusks at all, that genetic component will be added into the Asian elephant population overall and hopefully help create future generations of elephant hybrids that will not appeal to ivory poachers.
+These hybrid elephant mammoths are also meant to hopefully help stimulate the endangered Asian elephant population by introducing a species of elephant that is similar enough genetically to reproduce with non-genetically engineered elephants.
+Further, since these new elephant mammoths will be instilled with a tendency for smaller tusks or no tusks at all, that genetic component will be added to the Asian elephant population overall and hopefully help create future generations of elephant hybrids that will not appeal to ivory poachers.

 This research is led by Professor George Church, a world-renowned geneticist who has spent over a decade with his genetics team blueprinting the mammoth genes discovered in the Arctic.
 Today, Church and his team have mapped 44 genes that are unique to the ancient mammoth.
 These genes have characteristics such as a long, furry coat and a high degree of frost and cold resistance.
 Church’s idea is to implement these traits into his hybrid elephant mammoth to make the new species just as hardy.